dilynfullerton/tr-c-ncsm/README.md

 * `ncsd_multiple_calculations`
 * `vce_single_calculation`
 * `vce_multiple_calculations`
+_Coming soon_: Documentation and examples of usage here.
+For now, see the documentation in the respective files.

 #### Running as a script
 The user may opt to run these via a UNIX-style command.
 Two commands are provided:
 * `ncsm_vce_calc.py`
 * `ncsm_single_calc.py`
+_Coming soon_: Documentation and examples of usage here.
+For now, see the documentation in the respective files.

 ### Future developments
+_Coming soon._